• Skip to main content

 4.75 from 4 votes

-Sichuan Bang Bang Chicken is the authentic version of the classic Chinese street food that’s nothing like the deep-fried or chain restaurant interpretation.
+Sichuan Bang Bang Chicken is a version of the classic Chinese street food that’s nothing like the deep-fried or chain restaurant interpretation.
 You’ll find this one much healthier with simply poached chicken and cucumber in a spicy, nutty sauce for a light, flavorful summery meal for two!

 Photo of Sichuan Bang Bang Chicken on black oval platter with chopsticks and garnished with sesame seeds.